-- Parking arrangements for additional vehicles and bicycles - Providing facilities such as lockers and showers for workers using other means of transport to avoid public transport e.g. cycling - Providing hand cleaning facilities at entrances and exits.
-This should be soap and water wherever possible or hand sanitiser if soap and water are not available - How someone taken ill would get home
+- Parking arrangements for additional vehicles and bicycles - Providing hand cleaning facilities at entrances and exits.
+This should be soap and water wherever possible or hand sanitiser if soap and water are not available - How someone taken ill would get home - Facilities: Highlight the importance of setting clear use and cleaning guidance for showers, lockers and changing rooms to ensure they are kept clean and clear of personal items and social distancing is achieved as much as possible.